raymondngiam/CarND-Traffic-Sign-Classifier-Project/README.md

 Extract the `train.p`, `valid.p` and `test.p` files from the dataset zip file to the path `./traffic-signs-data/`

 You can step through the Jupyter Notebook at [Traffic_Signs_Recognition.ipynb](https://github.com/raymondngiam/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

-### Final report

-You can view the final report of this project at [writeup.pdf](https://github.com/raymondngiam/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup.pdf).